 He received a negative coronavirus test on May 11.
 The Santa Clara County where he lives requires two negative tests before residents can declare themselves free of coronavirus.
 He is waiting for the results of his second test.

 “Someone very big was sitting on my chest”

 The four children of Mary Pflum Peterson were not enthusiastic about the fact that their mother is sick, lies behind closed doors in the bedroom and cannot play with them.
 But now that she is recovering, they like that her mother cannot raise her voice to scold them, because even the slightest effort makes her hold her breath.

 Pflum Peterson, a 47-year-old writer living in New York, received a positive coronavirus test on March 21.
 She is not sure how and from whom she became infected.
 According to her, even if you are young, healthy and in good shape, the virus "shows you who is the boss in the house."

-In Central Park, she ran at a speed of 2-5 miles per day.
-Now she barely walks four flights of stairs to the front door of her Manhattan home.
+In Central Park, she ran 2-5 miles a day.
+She now barely walks four flights of stairs to the front door of her Manhattan home.
 Long walks on the street, she said, lead to exhaustion.
-The worst of her symptoms - a complete loss of taste and smell, burning sensation in the lungs and the feeling that someone "really very big was sitting on my chest" - passed.
+The worst of her symptoms - a complete loss of taste and smell, a burning sensation in the lungs, and the feeling that someone was "really very big was sitting on my chest" - were gone.
 But fatigue persists.

 Her 13-year-old son is still sick with coronavirus, struggling with fever and excruciating headaches.
 He is the only person in their family who has tested positive for the virus.
 She herself knows that he will not soon return to normal.